-Reason #1: Helps Students’ Understanding of the World
+1. Helps Students’ Understanding of the World

-Reason #2: Sets the Stage for Future Scientific Discovery
+2. Sets the Stage for Future Scientific Discovery

 As mentioned before, when you teach kids about their five senses, they also learn about how we as humans take in information from our environment.
-Understanding this is a huge step towards future scientific discovery.
+Understanding this is a huge step toward future scientific discovery.
 As we all know, observation is a key part of the scientific process.
 And how do we observe?
 With our five senses, of course!

-Reason #3: Leads to Other Great Discussions
+3. Leads to Other Great Discussions

 Making comparisons through five senses lessons also sets the stage for future math lessons.
 When learning about measurement, we expect students to make a lot of comparisons.
 We compare length, height, and weight based on measurement in a similar way to how we make comparisons when learning about the five senses.
 Furthermore, in both math and literacy, we expect students to sort and categorize different objects or concepts.